-Bioventix Plc (04923945), a company creating and manufacturing sheep monoclonal antibodies, is a public limited company registered in England and Wales.
-The Registered Office is 27-28 Eastcastle Street, London, W1W 8DH and its principal place of business is 7 Romans Business Park, East Street, Farnham GU9 7SX.
+Bioventix Plc (04923945) is a public limited company registered in England and Wales.
+The Registered Office is 27-28 Eastcastle Street, London, W1W 8DH.

 2. Accounting policies

 2.1.
 Basis of preparation of financial statements

 The financial statements have been prepared under the historical cost convention unless otherwise specified within these accounting policies and in accordance with Financial Reporting Standard 102, the Financial Reporting Standard applicable in the UK and the Republic of Ireland and the Companies Act 2006.